 Another unique feature of Baku City Circuit is that narrowest part is just 7.6 metres wide at Turn 8.
 On the apex of this corner, which is barely wide enough for two cars to fit side-by-side, you can find a medieval wall.
 This area of the city has cobbled streets, so temporary asphalt is laid over it in time for the Grand Prix.

 The 2020 Azerbaijan Grand Prix was postponed in March 2020 and ultimately cancelled in June 2020 due to the coronavirus pandemic.
-The event returns in 2021 behind closed doors.
-A new contract signed in May 2021 will see Baku City Circuit host the Azerbaijan Grand Prix until at least 2024, extending the previous contract – signed in February 2019 – by a year.
+The event returned in 2021 behind closed doors.
+A new contract signed in May 2021 extended Baku City Circuit’s deal to host the Azerbaijan Grand Prix until at least 2024, extending the previous contract – signed in February 2019 – by a year.
+A further two year deal was signed at the 2023 Azerbaijan Grand Prix, meaning the track will remain on the calendar until 2026.

 BAKU CITY CIRCUIT FAST FACTS